Intentional goal setting for clarity, confidence, and purpose

 Why goals still matter (especially now)

+Meaningful goal setting isn’t about doing more or pushing harder.
+It’s about direction.
 Goals give us something steady to move towards when motivation dips.
 They help us make decisions with confidence rather than reacting to everything around us.
-And when goals are aligned with our values, they support wellbeing as much as achievement.
+When goals align with our values, they support wellbeing as much as achievement.

 If anything were possible, what would you work towards — not just to have, but to feel?
+When done well, goal-setting can be grounding, motivating, and deeply reassuring.

 Goal setting when you don’t have external deadlines

+For self-employed professionals, freelancers, and those navigating career transitions, goal setting becomes even more important.
 Without organisational structures, performance reviews, or externally imposed deadlines, we become responsible for our own momentum.

+Clarity becomes the structure.
+Intention becomes the motivation.
 Well-defined goals help prevent the familiar feeling of being busy but unfulfilled.
 They create focus, rhythm, and a sense of progress — even when the path ahead feels uncertain.

 Choosing the right goals

-When doing any work around goal setting, it is really important that they are the right goals for you.
-Goals aren't about what's expected of you, or what you think you should do.
+When working on goal setting, it is vital that the goals are right for you.
+Goals aren't about what's expected of you or what you think you should do.
+It's about thinking: If anything were possible, what would you choose for yourself next?

+Not in a rushed, goal-heavy way.
+Not with pressure or comparison.
+But with intention.
 I love coaching clients when clarity replaces overwhelm and goals feel supportive rather than demanding.

 Ask yourself: